c-kick/easy-docker-container-updater/README.md

 While Portainer and Watchtower are robust tools for multi-container management and automated updates, they can be overwhelming or excessive for users who simply want a straightforward update solution.
 Easy Docker Container Updater offers a lightweight, controlled approach to updating containers, without the steep learning curve of more advanced tools.

-This script is intentionally simplified: it centralizes all container configurations, makes updates manageable with a single command, and allows easy customization — especially for those already familiar with JavaScript.
+This script is intentionally simplified: it centralizes all container configurations (or, at least those you want to manage with the script), makes updates manageable with a single command, and allows easy customization — especially for those already familiar with JavaScript.
 It’s a great fit for anyone who feels overwhelmed by more advanced tools but still wants a dependable, automated update solution for their Docker containers.

 ## Requirements:
 - Docker